 Re-watching this film after 30 years was an interesting experience.
 While I didn’t pick up on all the subtleties when I first saw the film, I was surprised by how much I remembered.
 The cartoon sequences are a lot of fun, and the live-action sections contain much that is noteworthy.
 If Disney had taken Rapf’s advice — or if they had gone even further and removed every human actor except for Baskett and Driscoll — you’d probably be able to buy a deluxe DVD edition of Song of the South this Christmas for your kids.

-It’s worth remembering, though, that no matter how the film’s themes had been presented, the star of Song of the South still wouldn’t have been able to attend the film’s premiere in Atlanta.
+It’s worth remembering, though, that no matter how the film’s themes had been presented, the star of Song of the South would not have been able to attend the film’s premiere in Atlanta.
 In 1946, it was still a segregated city.
 While Baskett would have been able to stay in one of the city’s black-owned hotels, he simply would not have been allowed to participate in any of the public events associated with the premiere.